 17.001 General and Human Biology.
 This unit is offered in Session 1.
-In addition, students will be required to attend excursions as arranged during the course.

 43.101C Plant Physiology

 A general introduction to the physiology of the whole plant including a consideration of photosynthesis, inorganic nutrition, transport, translocation, physiology of growth and development, and plant growth substances and their application in agriculture.